-If you have one of the latest PI 3B+ which won't boot and it keeps stuck on the rainbow screen, while also displaying the under voltage (lightening bolt) icon, and/or the red LED flashing then you are simply are using boot code that is too old.
+If you have one of the later PI PI's which won't boot and it keeps stuck on the rainbow screen, while also displaying the under voltage (lightening bolt) icon, and/or the red LED flashing then you are simply using boot code that is too old.
 Please download the very latest version of Raspbian, or do an upgrade to it.

 sudo apt update

 Other OS's users might have to wait for their OS to get an upgrade.

 Also note that a PI3B+ won't accept just any old charger, like older models, you really need a good reliable 2.5A power supply with thick wires, like the official one, or you might experience crashes, and memory failures.
 The RPI4B needs an even better supply, and may not accept anything less than a 2.5A supply (best use the official PI supply with an USB3 output).

 Still the under voltage icon in the rainbow screen -only- indicates you are using the wrong boot code, it probably doesn't at that point indicate a power fail.
 Due to the RPI3B+ new power chip, (which includes the under voltage detector) old software no longer will find under voltage info in the same I/O registers, as its now reads that info through I2C.
 This also means that the red power LED is now also under CPU control, so it can flash (even without a real power fail)